ortus-docs/redis-cache/essentials/pub-sub.md

 Documentation
 {% endembed %}

-> Redis Pub/Sub implement the Publish/Subscribe messaging paradigm.
+> Redis Pub/Sub implements the Publish/Subscribe messaging paradigm.
 This decoupling of publishers and subscribers can allow for greater scalability and a more dynamic network topology.

 1. Subscribers express interest in one or more channels (literal channels or pattern channels).
 2. Publishers send messages into channels.